-A preceptor is a New Zealand registered pharmacist, who holds a current annual practising certificate without any conditions or interim conditions attached.
-They have to meet certain requirements as set by the Pharmacy Council:
+A preceptor is an approved New Zealand registered pharmacist, who holds a current annual practising certificate and meets the following criteria:

-- They must have had a minimum of three years post-registration experience in pharmacy.
+- a minimum of three years post-registration experience in pharmacy.
 In the case of a pharmacist previously registered in a country outside New Zealand, at least one year of this experience must be subsequent to registration in New Zealand.

-- They must be actively undertaking Continuing Professional Development (ENHANCE).
+- must be actively undertaking Continuing Professional Development (ENHANCE).

-To be a preceptor you must have undertaken the prescribed preceptor training.
+All preceptors must complete the PSNZ EVOLVE preceptor training.
 More details of the preceptor training can be found here.

 - Work on monthly goals and training plans together

 - Teach the intern skills so that the intern can work at the level of competence expected of a pharmacist

 - Provide timely feedback to the intern in regards to their progress towards the Competence Standards